 Ghana is always eager to accept couples whenever possible.
-Your partner must qualify and apply for one of the following positions:
+You and your partner must qualify and apply for:

-Couples live with the same homestay family during Pre-Service Training and live in the same accommodation during their 2-year service at site.
-They will teach in the same community, but not necessarily at the same school, depending on its size.
+Couples live with the same homestay family during Pre-Service Training and live in the same accommodation during their 2-year service at site and will teach in the same community, but not necessarily at the same school, depending on the community’s size.